 In case a load test between two systems seems necessary (e.g. to test the performance of new MQ-series installations where a high load is expected via the connection) this test has to be announced to the reference system and the test dates should be agreed bilaterally.

+C.5.5 Accounting tests

+Please explain the accounting tests or the reason why they are not explained here!

 Appendix D) - Flowchart of reservation process